NYPL/dgx-header-component/README.md

 5. Create a new Pull Request.

 ### CHANGE LOG

+#### v1.5.2
+> Removed the Feature Flag of "OAuthLogin" as OAuth Login is going to be default.
+Also Removed the related props in the <MyNypl> and <MobileMyNypl>.

 #### v1.5.1
 > Updated the encore search link to start with HTTPS.